RistoBIn/international-website/src/pages/press.md

 title: Press
 heading: Press
 description: >-
-  SEALAB loves a good story and is more than happy to contribute with content to your stories!
+  SEALAB loves a good story and are more than happy to contribute with content to your stories!
 You are more than welcome to use our logos and images!
 At the same time, we appreciate that you follow these guidelines:
-seoDescription: SEALAB Press.
-SEALAB logo.
-SEALAB Resources.
+seoDescription: >-
+  Sharing is caring and we love a good story and are more than happy to contribute with content to your stories!
+You are more than welcome to use our logos and images.
 guidelines:
   - Always credit SEALAB
   - Do not edit the images